enterloper/create-user-flow/flow.md

 ## Your Information

 At the time of authoring, there are three routes to create a user presence on the respective databases associated with `my.scouting`.
+1. Navigating to the Create Account Page through **BeAScout**
+2. Navigating to the Create Account Page by visiting **my.scouting.org**
+3. Navigating to the Create Account Page via an invitation from a particular unit.

 ### Route One: Navigating through `beascout.scouting.org`